About this site

 Bindings: Black buckram

 As for the Fortune Press edition, that too is extremely rare, though copies do regularly appear on secondhand book sites.
 A clue to how many Fortune Press copies exist or were produced lies in the fact that all the copies were numbered — and none of the copies that are held in libraries or that have come up for sale over the last few years have had numbers greater than 500.
-There is possibility therefore that Caton purchased only 500 sets of sheets, rather than the 2,050 that is the stated print run.
+There is a possibility therefore that Caton purchased only 500 sets of sheets, rather than the 2,050 that is the stated print run.
 The number of copies actually in existence is clearly far smaller than a print run of 2,050 would imply, though it is difficult to say exactly how small.
 By comparison, copies of the first Fortune Press edition of Against the Grain are very much easier to find, even though that was produced in an edition of only 250 copies.
 There are, however, clear and obvious reasons for the paucity of copies of Down There: it would not have made commercial sense for Caton to bind the whole edition in one go, for example.
 The Fortune Press edition of Down There is a relatively sumptuous affair, bound in black buckram with a gilt fore edge, so it is most likely that, as he did with later and less expensive Fortune Press editions, Caton bound up batches of copies as and when he needed them.
 Another more serious factor affecting the number of surviving copies is that of legal confiscation, either by customs or in targeted raids.
 The Bulletin de la Société Huysmans for December 1934 (No. 11) contains a short notice about a letter received “from an English member of the society” — i.e. Montague Summers — informing them that an edition of Down There had been suppressed by the police.
 Although Down There was indeed one of the books confiscated by the police raid on the Fortune Press in September 1934 — on suspicion of producing obscene literature — it seems as if the prosecution was at least originally aimed at other publications.
 However, the Fortune Press didn't get the confiscated copies back and this must have severely reduced the number of copies in circulation.

 The translator of Down There is not named in either the Groves & Michaux edition — where the title page states only that it is “Translated by an Oxford MA” — or the Fortune Press edition, which doesn‘t mention a translator at all.
 However, it is fairly certain that the translator was Alfred Allinson.
 (See a magnificent essay by Rod Boroughs, ‘Oscar Wilde’s Translation of Petronius: The Story of a Literary Hoax’ in English Literature in Transition, Vol 38 January 1995.)
 Both the Groves & Michaux and Fortune Press editions contain a preface written by Huysmans’ literary executor, Lucien Descaves, which was translated into English by Frank Groves.
 Descaves submitted his preface as a dactylograph copy, rather than handwritten, saying that otherwise the publishers would have sold it as an autographed manuscript to collectors.
 The preface didn’t appear in any of the subsequent editions.